rustedshader/SkillZap/README.md

-# Skilling AI
+# SkillZap AI

-This is a Skilling AI Chatbot made with the help of Google Gemini and Lanchain.
+This is a SkillZap AI Chatbot made with the help of Google Gemini and Langchain.

-# Disclaimer

-This is not the best representation of my code because it was made withing a short constraint time frame for a hackathon and includes AI generated Code which I don't prefer.
-Still it is pretty good and backend is mostly written by me.